 70. Visit RISD Museum of Art the last Saturday of the month for Free-For-All Saturday.
 (Free)

 71. Visit RISD Museum of Art on a less crowded day to see the Buddha.
-Turn museum visit into a scavenger hunt, such as “find all the art with animals.”
+[Note: Buddha in renovation until Spring 2014] Now turn the museum visit into a scavenger hunt, such as “find all the art with animals.”
 (Pay what you wish on Sundays)

 72. Visit the Haffenreffer Museum of Anthropology in Providence.

 73. See Kaleidoscope Children’s Summer Theater at Roberts Hall Auditorium, RI College, Tuesdays at 11am.